Extragradient methods for mean field games of controls and mean field type FBSDEs: Decoupling algorithm

 \end{proof} \begin{remarque} A corollary of this proof is that

 which implies that eventually, the sequence of last iterates $(\alpha_{n+\frac{1}{2}})_{n\in \mathbb{N}}$ converges to $\alpha^*$ with

 but this does not give an explicit rate, hence the choice of working rather on $(\bar{\alpha}_n)_{n\in \mathbb{N}}$ \end{remarque} The above iterative procedure can be generalized to other monotonicity conditions, as we will see later.
-In the specific setting of strong monotonicity in the control, we can show that for asufficiently small step size, the convergence of the last iterate is exponential \begin{thm} Under the same assumptions as Theorem \ref{thm: convergence mfgc}, If
+In the specific setting of strong monotonicity in the control, we can show that for asufficiently small step size, the convergence of the last iterate is exponential \begin{thm} Under the same assumptions as Theorem \ref{thm: convergence mfgc} and with the same notations, if

 then there exists a constant $\lambda\in (0,1)$ depending only on $\gamma, \|v\|_{Lip}$ and $c_L$ such that